-It was within this context that President Nicolas Sarkozy (2007 - 2012) came into office, promising "an intensive cure of modernization."
-Yet his government's reform agenda, despite affecting some real change (including a reduction in public service employment, a reform of universities and pensions, and measures to stimulate innovation and small and medium-sized businesses) proved in the end disappointing, as it was tainted with protective measures to coddle the status quo.
-President François Hollande, in power since May 2012, initially attempted to reverse Sarkozy's reforms, but further economic collapse soon commanded an about face, with supply-side reforms and more budgetary discipline.
-Since coming to power, some of the measures proposed by Hollande's administration, including labor market reforms and business tax cuts, have been passed, while other, more politically difficult decisions were still on the agenda at the end of the period of observation.
-These include social security and pension reforms, revised family allowances, and modernization reforms in public administration that involve spending cuts and the removal of redundancies in administrative structures.
-Like Sarkozy, Hollande has faced strong opposition to necessary and urgent reforms.
-This opposition has considerably hindered, and often blocked, governmental action.
+It was within this context that President Nicolas Sarkozy (2007-2012) came into office, promising "an intensive cure of modernization."
+Yet his government's reform agenda, despite introducing some real change (including a reduction in public service employment, a reform of universities and pensions, and measures to stimulate innovation and small and medium-sized businesses) proved disappointing in the end, as it was tainted with protective measures to coddle the status quo.
+President Hollande, in power since May 2012, initially attempted to reverse Sarkozy's reforms, but further economic collapse soon commanded a (yet unavoidable) U-turn, with supply-side reforms and more budgetary discipline.
+Some measures, including labor market reforms and business tax cuts, have been passed but in such a messy and confusing way that the small potential benefits have been lost in an ocean of skepticism.
+Other changes such as social security and pension reforms, revised family allowances and local government modernization reforms, which involve spending cuts and the removal of redundancies in administrative structures are still to be adopted or put in practice.
+This new policy, despite its half-mesures and unachieved projects, is going in the right direction.
+However, like his predecessors, President Hollande has not openly embraced the necessary reforms, preferring to maintain the illusion of a state capable of controlling the markets and steering the economy.
+Indeed, in the last decade there has been a persistent gap between real (if limited) change and immobile concepts, between liberal reforms and traditional "Statist," interventionist discourse.
+European integration and globalization often were used as scapegoat concepts to explain changes in French society.
+The result is that these developments are regularly accused of destroying the basis of society and the hallowed "French way of life."
+This makes it difficult for the government to gather political support for its measures.
+As a result, Hollande has faced strong opposition, in particular from the unions, vested interests and part of his political coalition.
+This opposition has considerably hindered, and often blocked, government action.
+However, the main obstacle to any reform has been the indecision, confusion and lack of clarity demonstrated by the president and his office.
+Another mistake was the decision to raise taxes in 2012 and 2013 instead of introducing savings and structural reforms.